Feb 28, 2011 (Monday) |

 having a map editor that can display the map notations.
 As 'poenadare' points out where is the

+Story page section for the map notations?
 Just how many levels have map notations?
 Do they reveal

 anything significant?
 Why is this being kept a secret?
 People have a right to know the tru7h! :)